Joe R. Pool: Ku Klux Klan activities investigations

-Vietnam War Protest Groups Investigations
+Vietnam War protest groups investigations

 As Congressman from Dallas, Pool was acting HUAC Chairman of these hearings from 1966-1968.

 The second time Joe Pool became a national figure was in August 1966 when he was named to chair a sub-committee that would hold hearings on his bill, H.R.
 12047, to make it a federal crime to aid anyone engaged in an armed conflict against the United States in time of undeclared war.
 Pool subpoenaed the Vietnam anti-war protest organizations and their leaders who resisted the Vietnam War by collecting money for North Vietnam or by blocking troop trains.
 The American Civil Liberties Union sought to stop the HUAC hearings as an infringement of free speech.
 A federal judge issued a restraining order to stop Pool's hearings.
 Pool ignored it saying he would start hearings at the appointed time.
 Finally, an appeals court dissolved the order and the hearings began on August 16, 1966.

 The proceedings were unruly.
 "Hundreds of people filled the hearing room, and supporters of the anti-war protest heckled the subcommittee and its chairman.
 Pool was called a racist and "rather a fool."
 A question from the committee, one witness said, so nauseated him that "I am liable to vomit all over this table."
 Impatient with these delaying tactics and personal abuse, Pool had more than 50 spectators and witnesses removed.
 Fifty-four people were arrested.
 Arthur Kinoy, one of the lawyers for the hostile witnesses, began an exchange with Pool that ended with the attorney being dragged from the room as he shouted "Don't touch a lawyer."
 Other attorneys for witnesses left in protest.
 When the hearings concluded, the full committee sent Pool's bill, H.R.
 12047 to the House, which passed in October 1967.
 The Senate did not act on the measure before adjournment.

 Pool's constituents cheered him when he returned to Dallas.
 "Most Americans live for the day when they can do something that will go down in history," he told them.
 "I feel like I did exactly that last week," Pool said.

 In the fall 1966 election Pool defeated his Republican challenger.
 Congressman Pool's HUAC hearings exemplified the tensions that the Vietnam War and race relations produced in the 1960's and gave him his moments of celebrity.